open-telemetry/oteps/text/trace/0168-sampling-propagation.md

 ### Behavior of the `TraceIDRatioBased` Sampler

-The Sampler MUST be configured with a power-of-two probability expressed as `2**-s` except for the special case of zero probability.
+The Sampler MUST be configured with a power-of-two probability expressed as `2**-s` with s being an integer in the range [0, 61] except for the special case of zero probability.

 If the context is a new root, the initial `tracestate` must be created with randomness value `r`, as described above, in the range [0, 61].